Pasta With Lentils and Extra Virgin Olive Oil

-Combining lentils with extra virgin olive oil in soups, stews and pasta dishes is an excellent source of protein and fibreexcellent source of protein and fibre, and heart healthy antioxidants.
+Combining lentils with extra virgin olive oil in soups, stews and pasta dishes provides an excellent source of protein, fibre and heart-healthy antioxidants.

 Purchase Evoo